Which place is cheaper, Phoenix or Columbia?

 It's quite sunny in Phoenix.
 The sun comes out a lot this time of the year in Columbia.
 Columbia usually receives less sunshine than Phoenix during autumn.
 Columbia gets 230 hours of sunny skies, while Phoenix receives 305 hours of full sun in the autumn.

 In October, Columbia usually receives more rain than Phoenix.
 Columbia gets 3 inches (75 mm) of rain, while Phoenix receives 0.7 inches (17 mm) of rain each month for the autumn.

 Both Phoenix and Columbia during the winter are popular places to visit.

 Columbia is much colder than Phoenix in the winter.
-The temperature in Columbia is usually 45°F (7°C) in January, and Phoenix stays around 58°F (14°C).
+The daily temperature in Columbia averages around 45°F (7°C) in January, and Phoenix fluctuates around 58°F (14°C).

 In Phoenix, it's very sunny this time of the year.
 In the winter, Columbia often gets less sunshine than Phoenix.
 Columbia gets 171 hours of sunny skies this time of year, while Phoenix receives 254 hours of full sun.